Some Juneau residents urged to evacuate as Alaska's Mendenhall Glacier releases floodwater

 “This will be a new record, based on all of the information that we have,” Nicole Ferrin, a weather service meteorologist, told a news conference Tuesday.

-Flooding from the basin has become an annual concern, and in recent years has swept away houses and swamped hundreds of homes.
+Flooding from the basin has become an annual concern since 2011, and in recent years has swept away houses and swamped hundreds of homes.
 Government agencies installed temporary barriers this year in hopes of protecting several hundred homes in the inundation area from widespread damage.

-The thinning, retreating glacier in southeast Alaska acts as a dam for Suicide Basin, which fills each spring and summer with rainwater and snowmelt.
-The basin itself was left behind when a smaller glacier nearby retreated.

-When the water in the basin builds up enough pressure, it forces its way under or around the ice dam, entering Mendenhall Lake and eventually the Mendenhall River.
+The flooding happens because a smaller glacier near Mendenhall Glacier retreated — a casualty of the warming climate — and left a basin that fills with rainwater and snowmelt each spring and summer.
+When the water creates enough pressure, it forces its way under or around the ice dam created by the Mendenhall Glacier and enters Mendenhall Lake and eventually the Mendenhall River, as it did Tuesday.

 Before the basin reached the limit of its capacity and began overtopping, the water level was rising rapidly — as much as 4 feet (1.22 meters) per day during especially sunny or rainy days, according to the National Weather Service.

-The threat of so-called glacier outburst flooding has troubled parts of Juneau since 2011.
-In some years, there has been limited flooding of streets or properties near the lake or river.

-But 2023 and 2024 marked successive years of record flooding, with the river last August cresting at 15.99 feet (4.9 meters), about 1 foot (0.3 meters) over the prior record set a year earlier, and flooding extending farther into the Mendenhall Valley.
+The city saw successive years of record flooding in 2023 and 2024, with the river last August cresting at 15.99 feet (4.9 meters), about 1 foot (0.3 meters) over the prior record set a year earlier, and flooding extending farther into the Mendenhall Valley.
 This year's flooding was predicted to crest at between 16.3 and 16.8 feet (4.96 to 5.12 meters).

 Last year, nearly 300 residences were damaged.